lmc-eu/spirit-design-system/packages/web-twig/CONTRIBUTING.md

 Force push current changes to remote using subtree:

 - `` git push web-twig-readonly `git subtree split --prefix packages/web-twig main`:main --force ``

+Or

+- use `make publish pkg=web-twig` in repository root to publish changes to remote.